Discover Botswana : Literature (Comics / News)

 An expatriate literature..

 Norman Rush, born in Oakland in 1933, also drew inspiration for some of his finest pages from his adopted country.
-A literature buff from an early age, he went from selling antiquarian books to teaching.
-In 1978, he became head of the Peace Corps - an independent American agency working for peace between peoples - in Botswana, and began to sketch expatriates with a certain bite in a collection of short stories explicitly entitled Les Blancs (The Whites).
+A literature fanatic from an early age, he went from selling antiquarian books to teaching.
+In 1978, he became head of the Peace Corps - an independent American agency working for peace between peoples - in Botswana, and began to sketch expatriates with a certain bite in a collection of short stories explicitly entitled The Whites.
 Completed in 1986 and awarded the Pulitzer Prize, this work is now available in translation from Fayard.
 In a fabulous gallery of portraits, the reader encounters sociologists disillusioned by their African experience, as well as civil servants and other missionaries who have come to preach the good word, but who are totally out of touch with the reality on the ground.

-Norman Rush returned to Botswana for two novels: Accouplement, which won a National Book Award in 1991, and De simples mortels, published in 2003.
+Norman Rush returned to Botswana for two novels: Accouplement, which won the National Book Award in 1991, and De simples mortels, published in 2003.
 In the first, an anthropologist confronts reality with her fantasy about an intellectual who has gone off to found a utopian society in the heart of the Kalahari desert; in the second, a CIA agent struggles to reconcile the missions entrusted to him, notably that of monitoring a socialist Tswana, with the jealous passion he feels for his wife.

 ... and a native literature